Prof Graham Smith

 My main research interests are in democratic theory and practice, particularly democratic innovations / participatory democratic institutions and their relationship with climate governance and other long-term political challenges.
 My book Democratic Innovations: Designing Institutions for Citizen Participation is widely recognised as key to the establishment of this area of study.
 I have been recognised by Apolitical as one of the Top 100 Most Influential Academics in Government.

 Recent publications include Democracy in a Pandemic: Participation in Response to Crisis - an open access collection edited with colleagues at the participation charity Involve - and Can Democracy Safeguard the Future?.
 Listen to me talking about democracy and the pandemic.
-Read a short synopsis of the argument about democracy and future generations and hear me discussing these themes on RSA Bridges to the Future, Reasons to be Cheerful and the New Books Network.
+Read a short synopsis of the argument about democracy and future generations, watch the book launch and hear me discussing these themes on RSA Bridges to the Future, Reasons to be Cheerful and the New Books Network.

 I am a collaborator with the global Participedia network (funded by SSHRC) and was until recently Chair of the Foundation for Democracy and Sustainable Development (FDSD).